mdrafeul/SQL--Ad-hoc-Request-Challenge/README.md

 - Improve the visualization of data and analyze the results for reporting purposes.

-## Apporach to Challenge
+## Approach to Challenge
-- Throughly went through the dataset and asked queries, created "View" to help thoughout the quires.
+- Observed through the dataset and asked queries, creating "View" to help through the queries.
 - Used SQL Join, Common Table Expression (CTE) and Window Function (e.g. Rank()).
 - Power BI used for visulization.